tailrecursion/hlisp-starter/README.md

   is merely another client.
 Tools such as [wigwam](https://github.com/micha/wigwam) already exist and can be used.

+## Architecture

+An hlisp project consists of the following components:

+* **The hlisp compiler.** Implemented as a [leiningen](https://github.com/technomancy/leiningen) plugin.

+* **ClojureScript libraries.** Existing libraries can be used without modification in most cases.
+The only issue is names that are not valid HTML tags, but the soultion is usually simply to alias those refs.

+* **Clojure macros.** Macros used in ClojureScript must be written in Clojure, which has certain limiting consequences.
+Hopefully full cljs macro support is on the way, though.

+* **HTML source files.** The actual HTML source files that make up the site.

+* **External JavaScript libraries.** JavaScript libraries such as jQuery and Flapjax, for instance, which can be used in the ClojureScript environment.

+## Compiler

+The hlisp compiler scans for HTML source files.
+For each source file found it does the following:

+1. Extract the `<script type="text/hlisp">` tag from the document `<head>`.
+2. Use the cljs reader to read the text contents as cljs forms.
+3. Extract the namespace declaration (must be the first form).
+4. Insert a cljs "prelude" in between the namespace declaration and the rest of the forms from step 2.
+This prelude has definitions for things that need to be provided by hlisp in the page namespace.
+When/if support for `:use` without `:only` is available in cljs the prelude can be removed.
+5. The document `<body>` is parsed as a cljs form, wrapped in a function definition, and appended to the other forms.
+This defines the page's `hlispinit` function, which is marked as `^:export`, so that the Closure compiler won't munge its name.
+6. The cljs forms are written to a source file that will be compiled by the cljs compiler.
+7. Initialization JavaScript for the page is generated and inserted into the HTML output, which is written to a file.
+8. The cljs compiler is invoked, compiling all cljs for all pages into one JavaScript file, `main.js`.
+External libraries can be prepended to `main.js` at this point.
+9. The product of the hlisp compiler is the output HTML files and `main.js`.

 ## Related Projects

 * [lein-hlisp](https://github.com/micha/lein-hlisp) The HLisp compiler.